-A triangle is a specific type of polygon having only three sides and three angle.
-As the name suggest, it tri-angle is a type of polygon having three angles.
+There are different types of triangles with respect to their lengths of sides or with respect to their interior angles.
+To recall, a triangle is a specific type of polygon having only three sides and three angles.
+As the name suggests, a “tri-angle” is a type of polygon having three angles.
 The sum of all interior angles of a triangle will always add up to 180 degrees.

-Triangles can be broadly classified into two types, i.e.
+Triangles can be broadly classified into two types, which are:

-- Triangle Based on the lengths of sides
+- Triangles based on the lengths of their sides

-Types of Triangles : Based on the Length of Sides
+Types of Triangles Based on Sides and Angles:

-According to the lengths of their sides, triangles can be classified into three types:
+According to the lengths of their sides, triangles can be classified into three types which are: